High performance computing

 - network storage includes 2 PB for short- and medium-term work (NFS with backup), and 2 PB of Lustre parallel storage for all tasks, including I/O-intensive work.
 Nodes connect via a fast 200 Gb/s dual Intel Omni-Path interconnect.

-(*) while available to all, 90 compute- and 14 GPU-nodes are funded by certain research groups who have job priority.
+(*) while available to all, a growing number of compute- and GPU-nodes are funded by certain research groups who have job priority.

 Quick considerations